 Now that you’ve got the network under your belt, it’s time to learn how your ads show up and how you rank on the paid network.

-How Do You Rank on Google AdWords?When you search on Google, you will likely notice that ads are displayed in order, just like organic search results:
+How Do You Rank on Google Ads?When you search on Google, you will likely notice that ads are displayed in order, just like organic search results:

 Depending on what position you hold, it can have significant impacts on the amount of traffic you get.